AnAverageGitUser/aseprite-companion/README.md

 - Ideas
   - shading tool optimization: check if color group is already within the palette to not needlessly grow the palette
   - tool: swap palette of selected layer
-  - tool: retrieve palette from selected layer
+  - middle mouse click to remove: retrieve palette from selected layer
+  - color retriever: sort colors by hue and lightness
-- branch master
+- branch master (to be tag 2.1.0)
-  - no changes yet
+  - `Edit Groups` tab:
+    - Added tool `color retriever`: retrieve palette from all frames of the selected layers/cels/frames.
 - tag 2.0.0
   - `Color Groups` dialog changed:
     - General: